researchtech-inc/markdown-edit-llm-benchmark/fixtures/complex/collateral_hedging.final.md

 ## 6. Conflicts and Discrepancies

 **Resolved Conflicts**:
 - **Circulating Supply of USDe**: Claim of approximately 13.6-14.5 billion tokens as of September 2025 from AI sources.
 Versus claim of approximately 10.2 billion tokens as of November 2025 from core documents.
 Versus claim of 10.24 billion tokens from dashboard as of 2025-11-15.
 Resolution: Accept 10.2 billion tokens.
 It is the most consistent across multiple medium-reliability aggregators and core documentation as of November 2025.
-Reflects continued growth and specificity over the dashboard variance which may be transient.
+Reflects growth and specificity over the dashboard variance which may be transient.
 Status: Current.
 - **Reserve Fund Size Historical Estimate**: Claim of approximately $35 million undated single-source.
 Versus claim of $68 million as of 2025-11-01 from governance updates.
 Versus claim of approximately $61.1 million as of May 2025 from governance update.
 Resolution: Accept $68 million.
 It is the most recent verified figure from high-reliability official governance sources in November 2025.
 Supersedes the outdated May 2025 precursor and undated historical estimate.
 Status: Current.
 - **Reserve Fund Size Recommendation**: Claim of $33 million for $1 billion supply from Chaos Labs 2023-11.
 Versus claim of $68 million actual size as of 2025-11-01.
 Status: Current.
 Resolution: Accept $68 million.
 It represents the actual high-reliability verified size from recent governance.
 Over the 2023 modeled recommendation for a smaller supply scale from high-reliability Chaos Labs.
 Status: Current.
 - **Post-De-Pegging Over-Collateralization**: Claim of $66 million surplus on $9.65 billion supply as of 2025-10-11.
 Versus vague claim of $9 billion Chainlink collateral during de-pegging.
 Resolution: Accept $66 million.
 It is specific and multi-source verified from medium-reliability Proof of Reserves reports post-2025-10-11 event.
 Includes Chaos Labs attestation.
 Dismissing $9 billion as vague low-reliability single-source error likely misattributing total backing.
 Status: Current.